 The uncertainty (when letters are not intrusted to confidential persons, or sent by special messengers,) of their coming to hand, will restrain me from going into detail at this time.
 I shall only add, therefore, to the acknowledgment of the receipt of the above letters, that I am entirely ignorant of the source from whence, or the foundation on which, Major Jackson has erected the fabrics of your recall and your successor.
-Directly nor indirectly could he have derived them from me, for the best of all reasons, namely, that not until some considerable time after M. Fauchet had arrived in this country did I entertain an idea of the first, or contemplate the latter; for until then I had supposed you stood well with the powers that were.1 Sure I am, nothing short of evidence to the contrary, (with the request that accompanied it,) would have induced the measure.
+Directly nor indirectly could he have derived them from me, for the best of all reasons, namely, that not until some considerable time after M. Fauchet had arrived in this country did I entertain an idea of the first, or contemplate the latter; for until then I had supposed you stood well with the powers that were.
+I Sure I am, nothing short of evidence to the contrary, (with the request that accompanied it,) would have induced the measure.
 To Major Jackson I have never written a line since he left this country, nor received one from him.

-The prospective you have drawn is not very pleasing; but it serves to make one more anxious for a nearer view.
+The prospective you have drawn is not very pleasing; but it serves to make one more anxious for a nearer view

 The affairs of this country cannot go amiss.
 There are so many watchful guardians of them, and such infallible guides, that one is at no loss for a director at every turn.
 But of these matters I shall say little; if you are disposed to return to it, [I] leave you to judge of them from your own observation.
+My primary objects, to which I have steadily adhered, have been to preserve the country in peace if I can, and to be prepared for war if I cannot; to effect the first, upon terms consistent with the respect which is due to ourselves, and with honor, justice, and good faith to all the world.